DavidFW1960/Aussie-Broadband-Usage-Meter/README.md

 ## Username and Password
 The Username and Password are no longer stored (since version 0.71) as we obtain a cookie and refresh token as per the changelog.
 IF you change your password, the credentials will be invalidated and you will be prompted to go through the initial setup again.
 You will also be prompted to give the service a friendly name that will now be displayed on the skin as well.

-## Example skins
+## Examples of skins
-These examples don't show the new ID and service but otherwise are what you should see.
+The other sizer show identical information but are larger.

 ![ABB Skin for plans with a limit](plans%20with%20limit.png)
 ![ABB Skin for plans without a limit](unlimited%20plans.png)
 ![ABB Skin Solid Bar](abb-solid.png)

-6) There will be one abb.ini skin file:
+There will be one ABB.ini skin file:
-Changing Font size, bar size and style via editing the abb.ini file is no longer supported.
+Changing Font size, bar size and style via editing the ABB.ini file is no longer supported.
 The mid and large font skins are now selected via the entered options instead of using a different skin.

 The progressive image skins look like this: